-The largest employer of firefighters is the New Zealand Fire Service, employing around 1,700 firefighters.
-Other organisations that employ firefighters include airport authorities and the New Zealand Defence Force.
+The largest employer of firefighters is Fire and Emergency New Zealand.
+Other organisations that employ firefighters include airport authorities and the New Zealand Air Force.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)